ekmett/cadenza/bench/results/2026-09-22/ast-followup.md

 recursive self identity, saturated fixpoint caches, alternating tail calls, lexical shadowing, recursive initialization errors, declared-type checking, and context-local output.
 This batch changes no source-level numeric semantics.

+## Longer Fibonacci validation

+A follow-up on runtime `3d9ee9a` used five forks, ten one-second warmups and five one-second measurements per fork.
+It stabilized at **14.529 ± 0.218 µs/op** and **62,145 bytes/op** (25 measurement samples).
+That is about 4.49× faster than the original 65.205 µs baseline, with 91.7% less allocation.
+The longer warmup also reduced allocation from the first follow-up; the original comparison and its settings remain above rather than silently replacing those samples.
+Raw data is recorded under `fib-stability` in the accompanying JSON.

+## Noncapturing closure reuse

+The next follow-up caches an immutable closure on each noncapturing lambda node.
+`NoncapturingClosure.select` alternates between two returned functions using a runtime argument, so the returned value varies and escapes.
+With the standard two-fork settings, allocation fell from **72 to 40 bytes/op** against `3d9ee9a` using the same new harness.
+The remaining allocation includes the benchmark's boxed input and call argument array.
+Capturing lambdas still allocate their own environment and closure.

+The new version measured **6.19 ± 0.08 ns/op**.
+Baseline timing was unstable
+(23.46 ± 35.30 ns/op), so this run establishes the 32-byte allocation reduction
+without supporting a precise throughput speedup.
+Both raw runs are included as `noncapturing-before` and `noncapturing-after` in the accompanying JSON.

+## Correctness follow-up checks

+The second batch passes 275 tests and a clean distribution build.
+It fixes parser boundaries and diagnostics, large literals, complete integer arithmetic and overflow handling, launcher result rendering, exact floating-point interop, and neutral propagation through overapplication, conditionals, and builtin results.
+The exceptional neutral protocol is preserved.

+With ten one-second warmups and five measurements in each of two forks, the modular accumulator measured 3.108 ± 0.251 µs/op at 56 bytes/op.
+The fixed-point counter measured 22.248 ± 2.149 µs/op at 110,961 bytes/op.
+An immediate control
+run of the previous commit `3d9ee9a` with the identical harness and settings was also slower than the earlier session: 21.703 ± 3.620 µs/op at approximately 110,962 bytes/op.
+These overlapping intervals do not isolate a counter slowdown caused by this batch; the session's timing shift limits comparisons with earlier runs.
+Allocation remains unchanged.
+Raw runs are `batch2-loops` and `batch2-add-control`.

+Fibonacci shows the same session shift in a matched check: **28.822 ± 1.150 µs** for the new batch versus **29.099 ± 2.100 µs** for `3d9ee9a`, both approximately 64,406 bytes/op.
+These results likewise show no resolved timing difference between the two revisions under current conditions.
+The runs appear as `batch2-fib` and `batch2-fib-control`.